nimteazmnt/pdsnd_github/README.md

 Feb 10, 2025.

 ### Project Title
-Explore US Bikeshare Data
+**Explore US Bikeshare Data**

 ### Description
 The project is about finding statistics about bikeshare for 3 cities.
-The analysis explores popular times of travel, popular stations and trips, trip duration and user information
+The analysis explores popular times of travel, popular stations and trips, trip duration and user information.

 ### Files used
 chicago.csv, new_york_city.csv and washington.csv.

 ### Credits
-M&T internal Teams channel for this course
+M&T internal Teams channel for this course.